rvergne/LandSeed/README.md

 ### Declare a new feature<a name="newfeature"></a>

 Create a new file in src/shader_code/features/ folder.
+PLEASE USE THE MAIN FUNCTION NAME OF YOUR FEATURE AS TAG AND FILE NAME !! (your_function.frag as file name)
-Inside, please use the common header as specified below so your feature can be automatically included in the librairy.
+Inside, please use the common header as specified [below](#commonheader) so your feature can be automatically included in the librairy.
 After the common header, start the code with your tag in commentary, and end your code with @END tag.
-PLEASE USE THE MAIN FUNCTION NAME OF YOUR FEATURE AS TAG AND FILE NAME !! (your_function.frag as file name)

 Put your feature code between your tag and @END tag.
 You can use any existing util or feature adding it with the tag @INCLUDE TAG.
 The include should be between you function tag and it's beginning.
 Here is an example :
 ```